Theory of quantum error mitigation for non-Clifford gates: Characterizing Noisy Gates

-A common component in all of these schemes is called readout twirling \cite{vandenberg:2022}.
-It consists of applying an $X$ gate with 50\% probability independently on each qubit before readout, then flipping the measured bits wherever such gates were applied.
+Readout twirling consists of applying an $X$ gate with 50\% probability independently on each qubit before readout, then flipping the measured bits wherever such gates were applied.
 (We use ``measurement'' and ``readout'' synonymously.)
 In principle, these random $X$ gates should be sampled independently in each circuit execution, i.e., each ``shot.''
 Suppose we want to measure an $n$-qubit Pauli expectation value $\langle P_i \rangle = \tr(P_i \, \rho)$ for $P_i \in \mathbb{P}$ and some state $\rho$, and we denote our estimate thereof after a finite number $N_\text{tot}$ of independent shots as

 where $\pm 1$ outcomes refer to the observed eigenvalues of $P_i$.
 Because $\hat{\mu}$ will vary from one experiment to the next, even under identical conditions, we can treat it as a random variable whose expectation value, $\mathbb{E}(\hat{\mu})$, describes an average over many hypothetical experiments.
 Absent any measurement errors, $\mathbb{E}(\hat{\mu}) = \langle P_i \rangle$, i.e., $\hat{\mu}$ is an unbiased estimate of $\langle P_i \rangle$, which means we can get it arbitrarily close to the true value $\langle P_i \rangle$, with arbitrarily high probability, by simply taking enough shots.
 However, measurement errors could bias $\hat{\mu}$ in complicated ways, such that $\mathbb{E}(\hat{\mu})$ bears no simple relation to $\langle P_i \rangle$.
-This issue is partially remedied through readout twirling, which ensures that $\mathbb{E}(\hat{\mu}) = m_i \langle P_i \rangle$ for some coefficient $m_i$ that depends on the statistics of the readout noise but not on the measured quantum state $\rho$. ($m_i=1$ for ideal readout---see Appendix \ref{secA:readout_twirling} in \cite{SM}.)
+This issue is partially remedied through readout twirling, which ensures that $\mathbb{E}(\hat{\mu}) = m_i \langle P_i \rangle$ for some coefficient $m_i$ that depends on the statistics of the readout noise but not on the measured quantum state $\rho$. ($m_i=1$ for ideal readout---see Appendix~\ref{secA:readout_twirling}.)
 In other words, readout twirling still gives a biased estimate for $\langle P_i \rangle$, but the bias has a predictable form that will let us distinguish gate errors from SPAM errors.

-\subsection{Clifford gates}
+\subsection{Clifford Gates}

 Consider a Clifford unitary $U$ whose noisy implementation is described by the channel $\mathcal{G} = \mathcal{UN}$, where $\mathcal{N}$ describes generic noise and $\mathcal{U}(\rho) = U\rho \, U^\dag$, as in Sec.~\ref{sec:mitigation_clifford}.
 We will assume throughout that the noise does not vary with time, and is independent of any previous gates.
 Since we can Pauli-twirl $\mathcal{N}$ using only single-qubit gates, it suffices to learn the twirled noise channel $\bar{\mathcal{N}}$.
 In the language of PTMs, we only need to learn $\bar{\boldsymbol{N}} = \diag(\vec{f} \, )$, since the Pauli fidelities $f_i = \boldsymbol{N}_{ii}$ are the only components of the noise that figure in Clifford PEC/ZNE.
 It is possible to learn these (at least in part) in a way that is robust to SPAM errors through cycle benchmarking (CB) \cite{erhard:2019}, a variant of randomized benchmarking.